ThatOneCodeDev/Discord-MDT-Install/README.md

    - If missing or broken, Discord is downloaded and installed automatically.

 3. **Opt-Out**:
-   - Users can disable the login check for themselves or administrators can opt out machine-wide.
+   - Administrators can remove the utility’s boot logon entry machine-wide using the `/optout` command.

 4. **Re-Enabling**:
    - Running the `/install` argument re-enables the utility and login checks.